Citalopram 10mg Tablets

 Cimetidine (potent CYP2D6, 3A4 and 1A2 inhibitor) caused a moderate increase in the average steady state levels of citalopram.
 Caution is advised when administering citalopram in combination with cimetidine.
 Dose adjustment may be warranted.

-Co-administration of escitalopram (the active enantiomer of citalopram) with omeprazole 30 mg once daily (a CYP2C19 inhibitor) resulted in moderate (approximately 50%) increase in the plasma concentrations of escitalopram.
 Thus, caution should be exercised when used concomitantly with CYP2C19 inhibitors (e.g. omeprazole, esomeprazole, fluconazole, fluvoxamine, lansoprazole, ticlopidine).
-A reduction in the dose of citalopram may be necessary based on monitoring of undesirable effects during concomitant treatment.
+A reduction in the dose of citalopram may be necessary based on monitoring of undesirable effects during concomitant treatment (see section 4.4).

 Metoprolol

 Escitalopram (the active enantiomer of citalopram) is an inhibitor of the enzyme CYP2D6.
 Caution is recommended when citalopram is co-administered with medicinal products that are mainly metabolised by this enzyme, and that have a narrow therapeutic index, e.g. flecainide, propafenone and metoprolol (when used in cardiac failure), or some CNS acting medicinal products that are mainly metabolised by CYP2D6, e.g. antidepressants such as desipramine, clomipramine and nortriptyline or antipsychotics like risperidone, thioridazine and haloperidol.
 Dosage adjustment may be warranted.
-Co-administration with metoprolol resulted in a twofold increase in the plasma levels of metoprolol, but did not statistically significant increase the effect of metoprolol on the blood pressure and cardiac rhythm.
+Co-administration with metoprolol resulted in a twofold increase in the plasma levels of metoprolol but did not statistically significant increase the effect of metoprolol on the blood pressure and cardiac rhythm.

 Effects of citalopram on other medicinal products